thma/generic-persistence/README.md

 As of now there is full support for SQLite and PostgreSQL.
 Support for other databases will be implemented on demand.

+### new features in v0.6
+- Autoincrement flag for primary keys can now defined per Entity
+- insert now always returns the inserted entity (thus insertReturning was removed)

 ### new features in v0.5

 - support for PostgreSQL